identity-com/identity-agent/README.md

 The Agent can be run via the command line, in the browser or on a remote server, and is designed to be extensible to support various use-cases and environments.

+## Capabilities

+- ✅ Resolve a DID to a document with a pluggable DID resolver
+- ✅ Sign, encrypt, decrypt and verify a message using DIDs
+- ✅ Send a message E2E encrypted using a simple decentralized 'hub' API
+- ✅ Create and process long-running tasks for credential presentation

+### TODO for V1

+- ⏳ Integrate with a remote DID resolver (e.g [uniresolver.io](http://uniresolver.io/))
+- ⏳ A simple local credential store and presentation resolver
+- ⏳ Resolve tasks on incoming messages

 ## Quick Start

 ### Running as a library